ctucker/angular-snc-training/src/training.md

 # All done...for now

 * Plenty more to learn
-* Come chat to me, email me (chris.tucker@servicenow.com), etc. if you have questions/comments/suggestions
+* Come chat with me, email me (chris.tucker@servicenow.com), etc. if you have questions/comments/suggestions
 * Final code can be pulled from github branch training-ams
 * You can see this presentation by checking out the `doc` branch